Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

    sp=vadd_15.m_axi_gmem:HOST[0]

-The Makefile is using ``./src/link.cfg`` file by default.
-To build the DDR connected kernel XCLBIN simply do
+The Makefile is using ``./src/link.cfg`` file, by default.
+To build the DDR connected kernel XCLBIN, run this command:

 .. code::